romashouckfamily/lab/syllabus/day1.md

 - Create Github account

 ## 3. [2 hours] Install Sublime for linux using the app finder in the bottom left hand corner
-- If sublime install does not work, run the following command in your terminal window: `sudo apt-get install libgtk2.0-0`
+- If sublime install does not work, run the following command in your terminal window:
+	* `sudo apt update`
+	* `sudo apt-get install libgtk2.0-0`
-- Install Package control: Tools > Install Package Control
+- Install Package control in Sublime: Tools > Install Package Control
 - Go to Tools > Command Palette.
 Click on Install Package
 - Install "Javascript Console" https://calebgrove.com/articles/js-console-sublime-text
 - The console requires a Node.js install
-`sudo apt update`
+	* `sudo apt update`
-`sudo apt install nodejs`
+	* `sudo apt install nodejs`
 -- See https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04
 - Look for where node.js has been installed on your machine: `which node`
 - Create a new build called `Node.sublime-build`.
 Use the location of node in your file, which should look something like this: